samwhindleton/wdiroutcomes/roadmap/week08/readme.md

 * Create your draft GA Profile!

+* Editing process for GA Profiles

 * How to use GA Profiles and it’s job board

-* Etiquette when responding to employers
+* Etiquette when responding to employers via GA Profiles

-* Editing process for GA Profiles

 * Best practices in creating a portfolio

-* Best practices in creating a blog
+* Best practices in creating a blog / becoming a thought leader

 ## Framing: